-So, it is important that even without knowing the details of the MLEntity, the operator needs to have the understanding of the MLENTITY’s overall behaviour.
-And, if a part of the MLEntity’s decisions/actions are not what is preferred by the operator, the operator needs to instruct the MLEntity to behave accordingly.
-Relatedly, means are needed to enable the operator to associate his actions to the context and to enable the operator to guide the AI/ML-enabled function or solution.
+So, it is important that even without knowing the details of the ML entity, the operator needs to have the understanding of the ML entity’s overall behaviour.
+And, if a part of the ML entity’s decisions/actions are not what is preferred by the operator, the operator needs to customise the ML entity in order to produce the expected or optimum solutions.
+Additionally, some measures or means are needed to enable the operators to associate their actions to the context and to enable the operator to provide information regarding the expected behaviour of, and facilitate, the AI/ML capabilities or solution.
+This could result in a re-design or re-training of the ML entity, according to the workflow pictured in Figure 4.2.1-1.

+5.1.2.3 AI/ML performance evaluation in inference phase

+In the inference phase, the inference function (including MDAF, NWDAF and RAN intelligence functions) uses one or more ML entities for inference and generate the inference output.